-Dr. Ray Kotwicki is the Charles B. West Chief Medical Officer at Skyland Trail, a nationally acclaimed private, nonprofit residential and day treatment organization for adults with mental illnesses in Atlanta, Georgia.
+Dr. Ray Kotwicki is the Charles B. West Chief Medical Officer at Skyland Trail, a nationally acclaimed private, nonprofit residential and day treatment organization for adults and adolescents with mental illnesses in Atlanta, Georgia.
 In this role, Kotwicki oversees all the clinical, educational, quality, and research activities within the organization.

-Kotwicki has presented more than 200 invited lectures, symposia, and seminars to thousands of attendees.
+Kotwicki has presented more than 250 invited lectures, symposia, and seminars to thousands of attendees.
 He regularly appears on television, radio and in newspaper articles discussing issues related to mental health and integrated medical care.

 Kotwicki is a Diplomate of the American Board of Psychiatry and Neurology and is a Past President of the Georgia Psychiatric Physicians’ Association.
 He was conferred as a Distinguished Fellow of the American Psychiatric Association (APA) in 2019.
 Kotwicki was a member of the Leadership Atlanta Class of 2011 and served as President of the Board of Directors of Positive Impact, the Southeast’s premiere HIV mental health program for three years.
 He currently is a member of the Board of Trustees of The Lovett School and was elected to the American College of Psychiatrists in 2019.